 In addition to treating men with breast cancer, our physician-researchers are also involved in cutting-edge research focused on male breast cancer.
 Because this disease is rarer in men than in women, more research is needed to learn about causes of breast cancer, optimal treatments, and side effects of these treatments in men.
 Our ongoing research will be key to advancing our understanding of male breast cancer, and to developing the best therapies.

 Find out more about male breast cancer diagnosis and treatment

-Kathryn J. Ruddy, MD, MPH, leads a Male Breast Cancer Program team that includes distinguished breast cancer surgeons, medical oncologists, and radiation oncologists with specific expertise in treating male breast cancer.
+Our Male Breast Cancer Program team includes distinguished breast cancer surgeons, medical oncologists, and radiation oncologists with specific expertise in treating male breast cancer.
 Our team approach means that you may meet with several specialists on your first visit.
 Your team will evaluate and plan your treatment, and coordinate your care.

 Through this coordinated approach, your entire clinical team will work with you to explore every option to effectively treat your breast cancer, and to support you every step of the way.

 Our specialists work within Dana-Farber/Brigham and Women's Cancer Center's Breast Oncology Center, bringing together some of the world's leading breast cancer experts.
 Your care team may include: medical, surgical, and radiation oncologists; pathologists; radiologists; pharmacists; oncology nurses; social workers; nutritionists; and genetic counselors.

 Because early detection is so important in breast cancer, men need to know that this disease can affect them too.
 Symptoms that men should watch for are similar to symptoms of women’s breast cancer.
 They include:

 If a man notices any of these symptoms, he should consult with a doctor.